 Wow!
 What a gorgeous horse!
-Meet Tsuniah Sage King's Echo, a 3 year old stallion.
+Meet Tsuniah Sage King's Echo, a 6-year-old stallion.
 "Sunny" belongs to my friend, Bobbie Brebner from British Columbia.
-He will be standing at stud in Wisconsin for the 2016 and 2017 breeding seasons.
+He will be standing at stud in Wisconsin.
 His sire is NFF Society King's Opus, son of NFF Wilson's Society King.
 Opie's dam is Rascal's Favorite Lady, daughter of Red Bud's Rascal.

 Sunny's dam was Sage King's Moonbeam.
 She traces back to Hey Joe, Allen's Gold Ace, Fisher's Joanna, Beauty's Sage King, Sago, and Silvertip Rickey.
 She is a combination of honest palomino bloodlines that color trace back to the beginning of the registry, as well as some of the good old Western working bloodlines.
 Sunny has the best of both worlds!!